Planning and preparation is key!

 Campsite facilities

 You’ll be camping in official campsites along the route with toilets, washing facilities, hot water.
 There are showers at 2 of the 3 sites.
-Showers at campsite no. 1 were not yet connected when we last visited and we do not have a definitive date for this - however there is hot water in the basins for washing.
+There are no showers at campsite no. 1 - which has hot water in the basins for washing.

 Catering at overnight stops